Home » How to Hire Employees – A Step-by-Step Guide for Onboarding Top Talent

 6. Resume Screening

-Thoroughly review submitted resumes to shortlist candidates who meet the basic qualifications and experience required for the job.
+Thoroughly review submitted resumes to shortlist candidates with the basic qualifications and experience required for the job.

 7. Initial Contact